 In line with the Government of the Northwest Territories’ (GNWT’s) strategies, the GNWT Public Service embarked on a Competency Model Review Project.
 The focus of the project was to identify and define the competencies that are important for successful performance in different roles.
-The competency model now forms the basis of strategic human resource processes, such as attraction, selection, retention, performance management, development, and succession planning.
+The Competency Model now forms the basis of strategic human resource processes, such as attraction, selection, retention, performance management, development, and succession planning.

-A competency is a characteristic which enables people to deliver superior performance in a given job, role, or situation.
+Competencies are demonstrable characteristics and skills that enable people to deliver superior performance in a given job, role, or situation.

 The competencies provide a description of the patterns of behaviours that are required for success in the GNWT Public Service.
-They help individuals and the organization focus on the characteristics that enable people to consistently achieve high standards of performance.
+They help individuals and the organization focus on the characteristics and skills that enable people to consistently achieve high standards of performance.

 The Competency Model consists of 6 Core Competencies, which become mandatory April 1st, 2016, and 39 General Competencies, which are optional to be used by Supervisors & Managers to tailor a position for success.